 Carl Jung is a famous psychologist and an expert in dream analysis using symbols.
-He believed that we had three psyche (the ego, the personal unconscious and finally the collective unconscious) Surprisingly, the serpent was the most important symbols in his personal “spiritual” journey.
+He believed that we had three psyches (the ego, the personal unconscious, and finally the collective unconscious) Surprisingly, the serpent was the most important symbol in his personal “spiritual” journey.
 The serpent was connected to his religion and Christ.

-Jung believed that snakes appear in many different way consciously and subconsciously.
+Jung believed that snakes appear in many different ways consciously and subconsciously.
 In all his books it is not clear in the writings if he supported Freud’s interpretation of the phallic meaning of the snake.

 Jung believed that snakes were associated with our autonomic nervous system.
 This was based on brain research that there is a stem in our brain that is a reptilian.
 The serpent was associated with wisdom in his interpretations and he found the serpent a symbol of healing.

 This can be supported and the serpent is engraved on the staff of Asclepius, which is representative of the physician's emblem.
 Jung also mentions in his book that the snake in dreams is connected to Christ and that the meanings of a snake dream can be plentiful.
 Again, like Freud, Jung used his patient's dreams in order to define an interpretation.

 There is an account of a priest who had a dream where he went to the museum and could see a snake which was stuffed but then it came to life.
-He believed that the snake dream is associated with our consciousness mind and that our dreams are aligned to our instinct and spirit.
+He believed that the snake dream is associated with our conscious mind and that our dreams are aligned to our instinct and spirit.
 Jung created a model and believed that psychic activity had two aspects.
 The instinct and the spirit.
 He believed that the snake symbol carries both.
-The instinct is the matter in life and this manifests as for example a snake crawling.
+Instinct is the matter in life and this manifests as for example a snake crawling.
 If the snake was hanging from mid-air, (this is not real) and will therefore be a dream of spirit.